-- 17. In most cases the relevant data sources give sufficient information to conform to ESA95 prices.
-In some cases this is not obvious and then HCSO makes the necessary adjustments.
+16. In most cases the relevant data sources provide sufficient information to conform to ESA95 concepts of final use and purchasers' prices.
+Only in few cases this is not obvious and then HCSO makes the necessary adjustments.
 As for the expenditure approach the survey sources are predominantly in line with ESA95 concepts.
 The necessary adjustments, which have to be made by HCSO, are described in the relevant chapters (e.g.: to move form "cost, insurance, freight [c.i.f.] to free-on-board" [f.o.b.] values in imports of goods).
-The main practice of valuation is the following: - 18.
-In case of household final consumption expenditures the purchased consumption is accounted at market prices, while the own produced consumption at basic prices.
-At estimating government and NPISH (non-profit institutions serving households) consumption expenditures, the non-market output generated consumption is accounted at production costs, while the purchased and transferred (for households) products and services at market prices.
-GFCF (gross fixed capital formation) and changes in inventory are also valued at purchasers' prices.
-In case of foreign trade turnover, exports and imports are also valued at f.o.b. (free on board) parity.
+The main practice of valuation is the following:

+17. In case of household final consumption expenditures the purchased consumption is accounted at market prices, while the own produced goods for consumption and wages and salaries in kind at basic prices.
+At estimating government and NPISH (non-profit institutions serving households) consumption expenditures, the non-market output is accounted at production costs, while the goods and services purchased from market producers and transferred to households at purchasers' prices.
+GFCF (gross fixed capital formation) also valued at purchasers' prices.
+Changes in inventory on own account stocks are valued at basic prices, while on purchased stocks valued at purchaser prices.
+In case of foreign trade statistics, some adjustments should be done to convert the basic data of exports and imports to fob parity.